 As a self-employed person, you may not make as much money as you used to as an employee.
 However, this may be temporary, and you can quickly bounce back if you work out how to create the right strategy.
 In the long term, you may make more money than you could ever earn as a 9 to 5 employee.

-The social fear of decline is another reason why people don't escape the 9-5.
+The social fear of decline is another reason why people don’t escape the 9-5.
 When you leave your job and start a new life, your friends and colleagues may pity you or look down on you.
-You will likely lose respect in a way that can never be repaired even after you hit it big finally.
+You will likely lose respect in a way that can never be repaired, even after you finally hit it big.
 Some may even think you are a little strange.
 But who cares?

 Most people who criticise you are actually too intimidated to do what you did and are still trapped in the corporate treadmill.
 To be free, you must be strong enough to stand by your decision, even if it means disappointing the people closest to you.